 Mayors Against Illegal Guns

-The Mayors Against Illegal Guns report calls on Congress to change federal law to define what constitutes a dealer sale of a firearm.
-Click on the image to read the report.
+The Mayors Against Illegal Guns report calls on Congress to change federal law to define what constitutes a business sale of a firearm.

 Loopholes in the licensing of gun dealers are letting “high-volume sellers” flood the U.S. market with tens of thousands of firearms sold through websites or gun shows, without background checks, the Mayors Against Illegal Guns coalition said in a report released Thursday.